2018 Cincinnati Bearcats football team: Schedule

-The Bearcats' 2018 schedule will consist of six home games and six away games.
-Cincinnati will host two of its four non-conference games; against Alabama A&M from the Southwestern Athletic Conference, and Ohio from the Mid-American Conference.
-They will take on long time rival Miami (OH) for their annual Victory Bell game at Paul Brown Stadium.
-They will travel to UCLA for the first ever meeting between the Bearcats and Bruins.
+The Bearcats' 2018 schedule would consist of six home games and six away games.
+Cincinnati would host two of its four non-conference games; against Alabama A&M from the Southwestern Athletic Conference, and Ohio from the Mid-American Conference.
+They would take on long time rival Miami (OH) for their annual Victory Bell game at Paul Brown Stadium.
+They would travel to UCLA for the first ever meeting between the Bearcats and Bruins.

-The Bearcats will play eight conference games; hosting East Carolina, Navy, South Florida and Tulane.
-They will travel to UCF, UConn, SMU, and Temple.
+The Bearcats would play eight conference games; hosting East Carolina, Navy, South Florida and Tulane.
+They would travel to UCF, UConn, SMU, and Temple.